Independent Scotch Whisky Bottlers Available in Israel

 The point is mute now, as G&M have just announced that they are ceasing their independent bottling side of the business after almost 130 years of bottling Single Malt Whisky, in order to concentrate on developing their distilleries, namely Benromach in Speyside and the building of a brand-new distillery so far unnamed.
 It will be situated in the Cairngorms National Park area and will be built on the banks of the River Spey at Craggan, near Grantown-on-Spey.

-Still available (for now) in Israel from https://www.yd1986.co.il/
+Still available (for now) in Israel from Y.D Online https://www.yd1986.co.il/

 Hunter Laing

 Hunter Laing is available in Israel but whereas in the UK, it’s considered a budget independent bottler, here it has a RRP around 80% more expensive than in the Britain.
 I've never bought anything from them.
-I don't know if it's the Israeli importer or Hunter Laing who are responsible for the outrageous price, but I don’t suppose it matters.
+I don't know if it's the Israeli importer or Hunter Laing themselves who are responsible for the outrageous price, but I don’t suppose it matters.
 Take for instance, their Scarabus NAS Islay Single Malt available for sale at Bana Mashkaot.
 Whereas it’s £38 in the UK, it’s a whopping £67 (NIS 320) here in Israel.

 Incidentally, the Scarabus brand artwork and packaging is no doubt designed to look similar to the Laphroaig 10, but the whisky actually comes from Caol Ila distillery.